PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Ramirez
 - character only known from a single mention in 0.56 alpha
 - he apparently teached something to the player character in the past
-- we only know that NPC had to be seriously threatened before saying these sentences
+- we only know that some other NPC had to be seriously threatened before mentioning him
   - `PLAYER: Spit it out, you idiot!
 Speak up, or...
 Do you want to die?`
   - `NPC: Please don't hurt me.
 I don't want to die yet.
 Spare me.
 I am a worm.`
   - `NPC: Holy ground, Highlander!
 Remember what Ramirez taught you.`